Ethel R. Lawrence Homes & Robinson Estates

 Phase III: ERLH III, Robinson Estates, Outdoor Recreation Area

-Coming soon: we have final site plan approval for an outdoor recreation area that will include a playground area, two lighted basketball courts, a picnic pavilion and wellness facility.
-Construction is expected to begin in late 2017.
+Currently under construction: an outdoor recreation area that will include a playground area, two lighted basketball courts, a picnic pavilion and wellness/education facility.
+Construction of the pavilion is expected to completed in 2020.